pingcap/docs-cn/error-codes.md

 * Error Number: 8055

     The current snapshot is too old.
 The data may have been garbage collected.
 You can increase the value of [`tidb_gc_life_time`](/system-variables.md#tidb_gc_life_time-new-in-v50-ga) to avoid this problem.
-The new version of TiDB automatically reserves data for long-running transactions.
+TiDB automatically reserves data for long-running transactions.
 Usually this error does not occur.

     See [garbage collection overview](/garbage-collection-overview.md) and [garbage collection configuration](/garbage-collection-configuration.md).